 This next piece by Ronnie Dove is just as you’d expect from the title: “Maryland Memories.”
 If you’ve never visited the Free State, this song will make you want to plan a trip!

 Though Dove sings about the beauty of the Eastern Shore and the Chesapeake Bay, the song isn’t only about nature.
 He also sings about visiting Baltimore, specifically watching the Orioles play baseball.
 He calls out Cal Ripken hitting a home run, and you can hear the crowd go wild in the background.

 It’s definitely a complete sensory experience when you listen to this track.

 13. “Crabs For Christmas” By David DeBoy

 If you thought Colt Ford’s song would be the only novelty track on this list, you’re wrong.

-The silly song skyrocketed DeBoy into fame, which he wasn’t expecting.
+The ditty is such a hit that, to date, it is still played by Maryland residents during the holidays.
+“Crabs For Christmas” skyrocketed DeBoy into fame, which he wasn’t expecting.
 He just enjoyed hearing his song on the radio so long ago!

 The melody of this song, “Maryland My Maryland,” is the same as “O Tannenbaum,” and the lyrics are a poem by James Ryder Randall.

-The lines in the song call Abraham Lincoln a tyrant and “Sic Semper Tyrannis,” which John Wilkes Booth, who was from Maryland, yelled when he killed Lincoln.
+The lines in the song are controversial, as it calls Abraham Lincoln a tyrant and states “Sic Semper Tyrannis,” which was what John Wilkes Booth, who was from Maryland, yelled when he killed Lincoln.